vbookshelf/W2H-Web-2-Home/README.md

 With w2h, your computer uses a simple method to receive messages and instructions from you when you are not at home:

-- Checking the Mailbox: Every few seconds, your computer steps outside (by sending an outgoing request) to check your website to see if you've sent any commands or files via your website.
+- Checking the Mailbox: Every few seconds, your computer steps outside (by sending an outgoing request) to check your website to see if you've sent any messages, commands or files via your website.

 - Dropping Off Updates: While it's checking the mailbox, your computer can also leave a status report or update inside the mailbox so your web interface knows what the status is at your home.